ibm-cloud-docs/pattern-vpc-security/overview.md

 {: #response-options}

  - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
- - **{{site.data.keyword.cis_short_notm:}}** - Customers have the options of getting and selecting different notifications based upon security events.
+ - **{{site.data.keyword.cis_short_notm}}** - Customers have the options of getting and selecting different notifications based upon security events.
- - **{{site.data.keyword.compliance_long:}}** - Customers can choose a variety of alert notifications based upon several criteria.
+ - **{{site.data.keyword.compliance_long}}** - Customers can choose a variety of alert notifications based upon several criteria.
 See the type of alerts in the solutioning guidance below.

 ### Best Practices
 {: #response-best-practices}